 In interactive music produced with Max, is it possible to program patches that are sufficiently well documented so that screen copies allow both to know exactly how the DSP scheme works and how the settings should be made on different parts of the piece so that they can be reprogrammed easily from scratch and we get the desired result?

-We can give as an example the patches made for the Tana String Quartet, for Smaqra (Juan Arroyo, 2015 [6]), a piece in which there is not any computer music designer present during the concerts, all the electronics being managed only by the musicians without they need to intervene in Max programming.
-They must, however, know the precise DSP operation made by the program, and the program was designed to try to document as much as possible all the features.
+For example the patches made for the Tana String Quartet, for Smaqra (Juan Arroyo, 2015 [6]), a piece in which there is not any computer music designer present during the concerts, all electronics are managed only by the musicians without any intervention in Max.
+The musicians must, however, know the precise DSP operation made by the program; the program was designed in such a way that all the features are clearly documented as much as possible.